mercadopago/devsite-docs/guides/manage-account/payment-rejections.en.md

 > NOTE
 >
-> Nota
+> Note
 >
-> For more information, check the current [rejection status and reasons](https://www.mercadopago.com.ar/developers/es/guides/payments/api/handling-responses).
+> For more information, check the current [rejection status and reasons](https://www.mercadopago.com.ar/developers/en/guides/payments/api/handling-responses).

 ## Tips to improve the approval process